 I tried to make this task easier and create a tutorial that you can easily follow.

-Almost all cartoon characters are created by combination of circles, ellipses, noodles or pear shapes.
+Almost all cartoon characters are created by the combination of circles, ellipses, noodles, or pear shapes.

 I applied the same technique here.

 As you see this lion is sitting.
 So the drawing sequence corresponds to its body position.

 I recommend drawing the very first steps in this tutorial the same as you see here because these ellipses and circles will determine the lion’s size and posture.

 Draw two ellipses as you see in the picture.
 The upper one is the lion’s head and the lower is the lion’s chest.
 Draw them in the same position as here.
 Notice that the chest ellipse is positioned a little on the left.

 On the upper ellipse draw two perspective guidelines.
 The small circle below is the lion’s rump.
 When you observe real lions you’ll understand that lions have huge chests but small rumps.

 Enlarge the picture and you’ll notice that the pencil lines are rather rough.
 That is OK for now.
 You can make it the same or similar; we shall erase all unnecessary pencil lines later.

 Join the chest ellipse and the rump circle with slightly curved lines as you see in this picture.
 Draw a straight line – as if piercing into the crossing point of perspective guidelines on the head.